ComputationalBiologyLab/Target-genes-of-HIF-1A-in-HCC-patients/README.md

 # Introduction

-Code to study the effect of Hypoxia inducible factor-1A on the metabolic functions of hepatocellular carcinoma "
+Code to study the effect of Hypoxia inducible factor-1A on the metabolic functions of hepatocellular carcinoma.
 # Computational Framework
 This pipeline performs the following tasks: